 Another good idea would be to head over to our friends at Enginterns, who specialise in listing available engineering internships in the U.K.

 They think big

 The automotive industry represents some of the largest companies in the world, from car manufacturers to fuel specialists.
 As an engineer you can expect to work for one of these industrial titans.
-FISITA’s Honorary Committee is made up of some of the most diverse and dynamic automotive companies, and if you are looking for a good place to start your career take a look at the graduate programmes offered by these companies.
+FISITA’s Corporate Members are some of the most diverse and dynamic automotive companies, and if you are looking for a good place to start your career take a look at the graduate programmes offered by these companies.

 We took the time to speak to some young engineers working across a broad range of automotive engineering jobs, from Ford to Nissan.
 You can view all the interviews on YourFutureInAutomotive’s YouTube Channel.